peteroupc/CBOR/docs/PeterO.Cbor.CBORTypeFilter.md

  * System.ArgumentException:
 The parameter elements has fewer elements than specified in arrayLength.

-### WithArrayAnyLength
+### WithByteString

-    public PeterO.Cbor.CBORTypeFilter WithArrayAnyLength();
+    public PeterO.Cbor.CBORTypeFilter WithByteString();

-Copies this filter and includes arrays of any length in the new filter.
+Copies this filter and includes byte strings in the new filter.

 <b>Returns:</b>